marcelhoogantink/enhanced-shutter-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 [![buymeacoffee_badge](https://img.shields.io/badge/Donate-Buymeacoffee-orange?style=for-the-badge)](https://buymeacoffee.com/tijq3xcipj)

+#### (Attention: This card is in Beta)

 This card allows besides opening, closing or setting a shutter to the opening rate you want, also many options to design your shutter by combining sizes and images you want.

 It is a follow-up of [Deejayfool/Shuttercard](https://github.com/Deejayfool/hass-shutter-card), a nice Card for Shutters.
-I started with a simple change for the motion of the shutters, but soon it became a great update.
+I started with a simple change for the motion of the shutters, but soon it became a huge update.
-Due to the inactivity of this Shutter Card, I decided to add this one as 'Enhanced Shutter Card' to HACS.
+Due to the inactivity of the Shutter Card, I decided to add this one as 'Enhanced Shutter Card' to HACS.

 It supports all options of the original Card, but also graphical options like different backrounds, windows an shutters.
 Also the sizes of every shutter can be altered:

 ![Enhanced Shutter Card](EnhancedShutterCard.gif)
-Find below the yaml for this example.
+(_find below the yaml for this example._)

-By default the card has 3 colored windows and shutter images, ands two background view.
+By default the card has 3 colored windows and shutter images, ands two background views in the package:

 | color | window-image | shutter-slat image | shutter-bottom-bar image | default
 | -| - | - | - | -